jayeshpansheriya/awesome_extensions/README.md

 ## About

-An extension to the widget helps reduce the boilerplate and adds some helpful methods. and you can make a responsive design.
+A comprehensive Flutter extension package that helps reduce boilerplate code and adds helpful methods to widgets, enabling you to create responsive designs with ease.
+This package provides extensions for widgets, themes, navigation, colors, strings, dates, and much more.

 ## Theme Extensions